 Two semesters, .25 credits, required of all sophomores, seniors, and second-semester juniors.

 This graduation requirement serves to provide students with the opportunity to engage in activities combining the mind, body, and spirit.
-Students are asked to select a choice for their wellness activity, described below.
-Every effort will be made to accommodate student’s choice.
-Students in grade 10 and 12 are enrolled in Wellness both semesters.
+Students in grade 10 and 12 are enrolled in Wellness both semesters, juniors are enrolled in one semester of wellness.

-There is no Wellness requirement during the first semester for juniors, which allows time in the daily schedule for the required ACT Prep course.
+There is no wellness requirement during the first semester for juniors, which allows time in the daily schedule for the required ACT Prep course.
 Wellness is .25 credits per semester.
-Students may participate on a drop-in basis during the BSM hour.
-Drop-in participation does not count toward credit.